PHYSICAL TESTING

 • The absolute vertical jump measurement is a measurement that can determine an athlete’s lower body power output.
 Not only is it important for the athlete’s jumping ability, but it can also serve as an indicator for speed, agility, and stability on the court.

-• A measure of rotational power and arm swing technique.
+• A measure of rotational power, shoulder + hip separation, and elasticity.